 Name A Age

 County Years of Work

-ONE-STEP C UFF

-Using the instructions on the opposite side, attac ch a sample of a cuff sewn in one step.

-You may use either method.
+ONE-STEP ONE in one step.

 Does your cuff meet the following criteria?

-, Yes No

-Cuff is uniform width

-Seam is trimmed and edge stitched

-If cuff has slash, overlap is even

-Stitching is smooth and even
+Cuff is uniform width Seam is trimmed and edge stitched If cuff has slash, overlap is even Stitching is smooth and even Yes No